 - 1. Define what a boundary is.
-[Knowledge] - Explain at least two examples of types of boundaries.
+[Knowledge] - 2.
+Explain at least two examples of types of boundaries.
 [Knowledge] - 3.
-Clarify what their own boundaries are around physical touch.
-[Affect] - 4.
-Demonstrate an understanding of the need to communicate about boundaries in a romantic or sexual relationships.
+Clarify what their own boundaries are in relation to physical touch.
+[Affect] - Demonstrate an understanding for the need to communicate about boundaries in a romantic or sexual relationship.
 [Knowledge]